 If you select this option, EZSwitchSetup Switch Manager will not be the default management tool for this current target switch.
-To set up EZSwitchSetup Switch Manager as the management tool for this switch, you must discover it again with EZSwitchSetup and select the first continuation option.
+To set up EZSwitchSetup Switch Manager as the

 Exit EZSwitchSetup

 Select this option if you want to use EZSwitchSetup as an IP configuration tool, but do not want to use EZSwitchSetup Switch Manager as a management tool for the switch.